gamejolt/doc-help/src/guidelines/index.md

 - **Adult content**

-  Illicit or realistic pornography and gore is not permitted on Game Jolt.
+  Pornography and gore of an illicit or realistic nature is not permitted on Game Jolt.

   Here’s a list of where adult content is allowed, along with rules that should be followed for each area: